What is Aspera Connect?

 An easy-to-install web browser plug-in that powers high-speed uploads and downloads, compatible with most standard browsers.

 Click here for Troubleshooting Aspera Connect.

 High Speed File Transfer Using the Aspera Connect Plug-In

 To utilize the high speed transfer you must download and install the Aspera Connect Plug-in.
+We recommend v3.5 or newer.
 Please click on the following site: Aspera Connect Plug-in and follow the installation instructions for your machine.

 The Aspera download page automatically detects your computer and operating system and presents you with the correct plug-in for your machine.

 In most cases a user only needs to download the Aspera Connect Plug-in and they are good to go.
 Other times companies or organizations have a firewall that prevents the high speed connection from occurring.
 To make the connection possible, you or your IT department may need to open the following ports, hosts, and statuses:

 - TCP - Port 22 / 443 (https) / 80 (http)

 - UDP - Port 33001